Fujitsu Ductless Mini Splits System

 - Jumpstart your AC!

 During your air conditioning units winter time hiatus, dust and debris have had their chance to build up in your unit along side mechanical and electrical issues that can arise from your systems winter time dormancy.
-It is important to have a licensed HVAC technician clean and service your AC, to address any issues and keep your system working efficiently.
+It is important to have a licensed HVAC technician clean and service your Air Conditioning system, to address any issues and keep your system working efficiently.

 - Reduce Your Risk of a Breakdown